BashirYesufu/Mintyn/README.md

 **Step 3:**

-Open the Minty.xcworkspace generate fil
+Open the Minty.xcworkspace generated file

 **Step 4:**

-Run your simulator for iOS or android emulator and smash the build button.
+Run your simulator for iOS and smash the build button.
 Easy!

 ## Screenshots of the app
 <table>